PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 The quantum circuit
 -------------------

-Here, we are first applying rotation around the :math:`x` axis on the first qubit, followed by rotation around the :math:`y` axis on the first qubit - equivalent to the following quantum circuit:
+In the qubit rotation example, we wish to implement the following quantum circuit:

 :html:`<br>`